-The Frio Insulin Cooling Case is a water activated product designed to keep insulin cool during travel that has been getting some attention on the web.
+The Frio Insulin Cooling Case is a water activated product designed to keep insulin cool during travel.
 I haven’t tried it yet, but may post an update.
 With exposure to air, the bag keeps insulin room temperature, which is much better than hot, but it doesn’t even come close to refrigeration temperature.

 Another option is a refrigerator that runs on 12 volt (as well as 110), apparently designed for campers and long-haul truckers.
 Since they can run off of car batteries, you just need to add a few extra car batteries to your preps – hardly an exotic item!
 If you make sure they are the kind your family cars need, you are even prepared for one more every-day disaster.
 If you have other ideas, I hope you’ll add a comment below.

 In a grid-down scenario, Dr. Bones of “Doom and Bloom” fame gives some options for preventing diabetic ketoacidosis here.
 If you’ve stockpiled enough supplies, you shouldn’t have to worry about that for a long while.

 Advice to Newcomers to Prepping or Type 1 Diabetes